opendilab/DI-engine/nervex/docs/source/guide/doc_contribution.rst

         - Inside the  ``doc`` directory, run ``make html`` to generate corresponding files;
         - Inside ``doc/build``, use browser to open file ``index.html`` (or run  ``open build/index.html``) to enter the main page.
     5. The project requries `rst <https://3vshej.cn/rstSyntax/index.html>`_ language for the Doc's implementation;
     6. Implementation of the Docs can be in Chinese or English.
 In the premise of clear articulation, use English as much as possible.
-When choosing to implement in English, please note to the following.
+When choosing to implement in English, please note the following.
         - Follow English language rules such as:
             - Proper capitalization at the beginning of a sentence;
             - Avoid incorrect usage of ``,`` as if using Chinese and use ``;`` or ``.`` instead when separating sentences;